The Carnivorous Carnival: Plot summary

 After striking a deal with her to bring her with them when they explore Mortmain Mountains, on the condition that she doesn't tell Olaf their true identities, the three return to the Freak Caravan, where Esme Squalor, who is jealous of Madame Lulu, convinces Hugo, Kevin and Colette to feed Madame Lulu to the lions the following dayin exchange, they will be employed as Olaf's associates.
 Shortly after Violet works on fixing the carnival's roller coaster to use to travel to the Mortmain Mountains, the Baudelaires are forced to participate in the lion show.
 Count Olaf announces Violet and Klaus (as Beverly and Elliot) to be fed to the lions.
-They stall the feeding and cause a commotion among the audience allowing them to escapehowever, Olaf's bald associate and Olivia fall into the lion pit to their deaths.
+They stall the feeding and cause a commotion among the audience allowing them to escapehowever, Olaf's bald associate and Lulu fall into the lion pit to their deaths.

 After it becomes apparent they can't continue the roller coaster plan, Olaf, (after burning down the majority of the carnival) invites them to join on a quest to the Mortmain Mountains.
 Believing this to be the only way to arrive there, they agree and ride on a caravan attached to the troupe's car.
 However, Olaf reveals that Lulu told him that they were the Baudelaires in disguise, and takes Sunny while the newly recruited freaks cut the rope connecting the car and caravan on a steep cliff, leaving the book on a literal cliffhanger.